 Now that you’re learning to sew, you’ll need a place to keep all of your pins.
-Here is a simple sewing project for kids, a felt pincushion shaped like a sugar cookie!
+Here is a simple DIY felt pincushion shaped like a sugar cookie!
 Complete with your favorite flavor of frosting and colorful sprinkles!
 If you make and like this easy sewing project for kids, be sure to check out Sew With Me, my brand new sewing book which has 60 projects!
 This post contains affiliate links.

 Sew With Me is divided into 5 chapters with 3 different sewing levels.